OFAI/million-post-corpus/README.md

 ## Experiments

+The code and instructions to reproduce the experimental results presented in the paper can be found in the [experiments folder in the GitHub repository](https://github.com/OFAI/million-post-corpus/tree/master/experiments).

 ## Acknowledgments

 This research was partially funded by the [Google Digital News Initiative](https://www.digitalnewsinitiative.com).
-We thank Der Standard and their moderators for the interesting collaboration and the annotation of the presented corpus.
+We thank [DER STANDARD](http://derstandard.at) and their moderators for the interesting collaboration and the annotation of the presented corpus.
 The GPU used for this research was donated by [NVIDIA](https://developer.nvidia.com/academic_gpu_seeding).